ANewGitHuber/1-gram-NLP-Model-to-Predict-Salary-from-Job-Description-Text/README.md

-## A Unigram NLP Model to Predict Salary from Job Description Text
+# A Unigram NLP Model to Predict Salary from Job Description Text

 This project establishes a 1-gram language model to predict salary from job description text.

-### N-gram Language Model
+## N-gram Language Model

+### n-grams
-n-grams: An n-gram is a contiguous sequence of n items from a given sample of text or speech.
+An n-gram is a contiguous sequence of n items from a given sample of text or speech.
 For example, in the sentence "The cat sat on the mat", the 2-grams (bigrams) would be "The cat", "cat sat", "sat on", "on the", "the mat".

+### Probability Estimation:
-Probability Estimation: The probability of each n-gram is calculated based on its frequency in the training corpus.
+The probability of each n-gram is calculated based on its frequency in the training corpus.
 For a unigram model (where n=1), the probability of a word occurring is simply its frequency divided by the total number of words in the corpus.

+### Smoothing/Laplace Smoothing:
-Smoothing/Laplace Smoothing: Since some n-grams may not appear in the training corpus, smoothing techniques are used to assign them a small, non-zero probability.
+Since some n-grams may not appear in the training corpus, smoothing techniques are used to assign them a small, non-zero probability.
 This prevents the model from assigning a zero probability to unseen words or sequences when predicting the next item in a sequence.

-Backoff and Interpolation: These techniques are used to handle cases where higher-order n-grams (with larger n) are not found.
+### Backoff and Interpolation:
+These techniques are used to handle cases where higher-order n-grams (with larger n) are not found.
 The model can "back off" to using lower-order n-grams, or use interpolation to combine probabilities from different orders.

 N-gram models have a wide range of applications in NLP, including:
 Text Prediction - Used in predictive text input systems, like those on smartphones, to suggest the next word.